Downtown Manhattan Office Space for Rent

 Notable companies with headquarters in Lower Manhattan include Investment Technology Group, Condé Nast, Goldman Sachs, Hudson’s Bay Company, Spotify, Verizon Communications, and IBT Media.

-Getting Around Lower Manhattan
+Getting Around Downtown Manhattan

 Downtown Manhattan has multiple transportation options, including 14 subway lines, 32 bus lines, PATH service to New Jersey, water taxis, and ferry service to Queens, Brooklyn, Staten Island, Yonkers, and New Jersey.
 The Brooklyn Battery Tunnel, Brooklyn Bridge, and Manhattan Bridge all connect to Lower Manhattan.
 The Fulton Center and the World Trade Center Transportation Hub and PATH station received pricey face lifts in recent years and have made transportation more visually appealing, though the renovations’ benefit to commuters isn’t as apparent.